The best tabletop RPGs in 2019

 Genre: Sci-fi | Time to play: 2 to 5 hours | Age: 15+ | Complexity: Medium | Accessories: Special STA dice (though you can sub in standard ones)

 Even if you only have a passing interest in Gene Roddenberry's optimistic vision of our future, Star Trek Adventures is a well-designed tool for creating teamwork and triumph among the stars.
-It typically focuses on the bridge crew of a Federation starship (the Next Generation era is the default setting), with each player character occupying a position like operations officer, security officer, or captain.
-The game system also empowers players to quickly create and play supporting characters as needed - so nobody's stuck playing the medical officer for an entire injury-free session.
+It typically focuses on the bridge crew of a Federation starship (The Next Generation's era is the default setting), with each player character occupying a position like operations officer, security officer, or captain.
+The game system also empowers players to quickly create and control supporting characters as needed - so nobody's stuck playing the medical officer for an entire injury-free session.

 Best for… players who like to cooperate and can start a session with the words "Captain's Log: Stardate..." without anybody cracking up.